In this article

 What is gestational diabetes?

-Gestational diabetes, also known as ‘diabetes in pregnancy,’ can develop in up to 20% of pregnant women, and can often go undetected.
+Gestational diabetes mellitus (GDM) is diabetes first recognized in pregnancy.
+This can occur in up to 20% of pregnant women and can often go undetected.
 If left untreated though, it can lead to complications for you and your baby.

 What causes gestational diabetes?

 When you’re pregnant, gestational diabetes can occur if your body can’t produce enough insulin to adapt to the effects of a growing baby and your changing hormone levels.
-Basically the cells become resistant to the action of insulin and, in turn, the pancreas cannot secrete enough insulin to counterbalance the effect of these hormones.
+The cells become resistant to the action of insulin, and in turn, the pancreas cannot secrete enough insulin to counterbalance the effect of these hormones.
 This initially causes hyperglycemia (high blood sugar levels) and then eventually diabetes.

 What are the symptoms of gestational diabetes?